Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Nikki Lastreto about 1 year ago
+Nikki Lastreto over 1 year ago

 Dear Board of Supervisors, My husband Swami and I, Nikki Lastreto, strongly support Supervisor Mulheren's recommendation for a Reduction in the Cannabis Business Tax for Tax Years 2023 and 2024 and to Establish a Penalty and Interest Amnesty Program and a Prior Year Tax Payment Plan.
 Thank you so much for considering and ultimately passing this very important adoption to the Ordinance as it will help many small farmers stay in the program.
 Thank you.